Chhota Bheem and the Curse of Damyaan (2012 film)

-Chhota Bheem and the Curse of Damyaan is a 2012 Indian computer-animated fantasy action adventure film written and directed by Rajiv Chilaka, based on the character Chhota Bheem and his friends.
-It is the eleventh movie in the Chhota Bheem film series and the first movie to be released in theatres.
+Chhota Bheem and the Curse of Damyaan is a 2012 Indian animated fantasy action adventure film written and directed by Rajiv Chilaka, based on the character Chhota Bheem and his friends.
+It is the eleventh film in the Chhota Bheem film series and the first one to be released in theatres.
 The film was made under the Green Gold Animation banner in association with INOX Cinemas and distributed by PVR Pictures worldwide.

 Plot

 In Dholakpur, Princess Indumati and a few other children are kidnapped by Mangal Singh.
-Chhota Bheem aka arrives and saves the children Meanwhile, Jaggu, Dholu-Bholu, Raju, Chutki and Kalia are planning their Bheem's secret birthday party while Damyaan, a demon who was granted immortality by the Book of Magi along with a curse that he would be confined to the city of Sonapur, wants to escape from this confinement and get back his power and kingdom.
+Chhota Bheem arrives and saves the children Meanwhile, Jaggu, Dholu-Bholu, Raju, Chutki and Kalia are planning their Bheem's secret birthday party while Damyaan, a demon who was granted immortality by the Book of Magi along with a curse that he would be confined to the city of Sonapur, wants to escape from this confinement and get back his power and kingdom.
 Damyaan's minister, Skandi hijacks and loots trade convoy headed for Dholakpur and meets King Indravarma, who assigned the delivery of the convoy.
 Bheem suspects Skandi and the rest of his gang, before he can speak to Indravarma, Skandi reveals about the depleting treasury of Dholakpur and the hidden treasures of Sonapur, thus luring him.
 In reality, he wants to trick Indravarma to release Damyaan.
 Indravarma agrees to leave for the city in search of that hidden treasure.
 Despite being warned by the gypsies, he begins the journey, along with Bheem and his friends.
 After reaching the city, the king unknowingly sets Damyaan free through the great demon entrance.